10 Best Traveltech for January 2026

 Risk Factors

-• Competitive pressure from Booking and other travel platforms
+• Competitive pressure from Booking Holdings and direct hotel bookings

 Stock #6: Grab Holdings Limited (GRAB)